ayamir/dotfiles/nord/.config/nvim/README.md

 The first part is the common settings of neovim.

-The second part is Vim-Plug's settings which consist of all of my plugins.
+The second part is Vim-Plug's settings which consists of all of my plugins.

-The third part is common keybindings settings.
+The third part is common keybinding settings.

 `plugin` directory includes some plugins' specific settings.